jyotiraj-code/SQCC-Hacktathon-2.0-Quantum-Core/README.md

 - Adjust budget (number of stocks to include)
 - Quantum-enhanced portfolio optimization
 - Interactive visualizations of results
+- Comparison between quantum and classical optimization methods:
+  - Side-by-side visualization of selected stocks
+  - Approximation ratio to quantify the quantum solution's performance relative to the classical solution
+- Visual representation of stock selection differences between methods

 ## Theoretical Background